-Over half of us do not have a will.
-It is vitally important to take control of your future and make sure that important decisions are not left to chance.
-Without the right documents the wrong people may end up making the wrong decisions about your life and your assets.
+It is important to take control of your future and make sure that important decisions are not left to chance.

 What is a Will?

-A will is a document made by a person (called a Testator) with capacity to make a will (called testamentary capacity) naming what assets you want to leave to whom after your passing.
+A will is a document made by a person (the Testator) with capacity to make a will (called testamentary capacity) naming what assets they want to leave to whom after their passing.

 Your will appoints your Executor, whose job is to follow the wishes set out in your will and look after your estate after your passing.

 Who may make a Will?